peteroupc/peteroupc.github.io/random.md

 Some applications may also care about "unique random" values.
 Generally, however, values that are both _unique_ and _random_ are impossible.
 Thus, applications that want "unique random" values have to either settle for numbers that merely "look random"; or check for or tolerate possible duplicates; or pair random numbers with unique ones.

-If the application can settle for "random-looking" unique integers, it can produce a unique N-bit integer and apply any of the following to that integer:
+If the application can settle for "random-looking" unique integers:

-1. A function that maps N-bit integers to N-bit integers in a reversible way (also called a _mixing function_ with reversible operations; see "[**Hash functions**](https://papa.bretmulvey.com/post/124027987928)" by B. Mulvey).
+- The application can produce a unique N-bit integer and pass that integer to a function that maps N-bit integers to N-bit integers in a reversible way (also called a _mixing function_ with reversible operations; see "[**Hash functions**](https://papa.bretmulvey.com/post/124027987928)" by B. Mulvey).
 This includes using the unique integer as the seed for a "full-period" linear PRNG that cycles through all N-bit integers exactly once<sup>[**(35)**](#Note35)</sup>.
-2. If unique integers 0 or greater, but less than K, are desired, choose an N-bit function described earlier, where N is the number of bits needed to store the number K-minus-1, and discard all outputs that are K or greater.
+- The application can generate unique integers greater than 0 and less than _K_ as follows:
+    1. Set _U_ to 0, and choose _F_, an N-bit function described earlier, where N is the number of bits needed to store the number K-minus-1.
+    2. Calculate _F_(_U_) then add 1 to _U_.
+If the result of _F_ is less than _K_, output that result; otherwise, repeat this step.
+    3. Repeat the previous step as needed to generate additional unique integers.

 An application that generates unique identifiers should do so as follows: